NapeStar/Robotteaching/README.md

 - N        [Node.js](https://nodejs.org/en/)

 For the documentation of the "Front-End" [Compodoc](https://compodoc.app/) was used.
 Compodoc is a documentation tool for Angular applications.
-It generates static documentation for the application.
+Basically it generates a static documentation for the application.

+For this application the documentation was extended.
+Under [Additional Documentation](../../additional-documentation/introduction.html) you will find detailed instructions for adding new robot methods.
+In the manner of a tutorial every single step is explained in detail.
+Screenshots and direct links to the affected code passages help the developer to understand how to extend the program.

+## Components Structure

+In the following, the structure of the components will be illustrated.

 ## Workflows Table - Home